zschreib/orion/README.md

 #OR
 conda activate orion
 ```
 * Tool Check.
-If you recieve any errors here do not proceede until fixed.
+If you receive any errors here do not proceed until fixed.
 ```
 mmseqs -h
 prodigal -h